Service & Justice in Action – Trinity’s Spirituality

 We hope to form a habit of serving and doing justice that not only reaches out to individuals but to communities as well.

-We build relationships over time with our community partners.
+We build relationships over time with service agencies both near and far.
 Often we share a common vision and sometimes a joint project.
-We stand with our partners in solidarity working for a common good.
+We stand with our service partners in solidarity working for a common good.
 Many of our efforts happen here in Ward 5 while other programs take us to vital partner locations, like THEARC in Southeast.

 Whether the project is a one time event, a semester-long weekly commitment or an ongoing project that spans several years, our students gain experience and social analysis skills.
 The lessons learned about the issues surrounding poverty, the day-to-day lives of the poor, and one’s own gifts for making a difference are life-changing.